-Egyptian art has been studied and researched by art historians and Egyptologists across years now.
+Egyptian art has been studied and researched by art historians and Egyptologists for years now.
 The history of art in Egypt dates back to 5000 BC but the prominence of art, pottery, and paintings can be clearly related to the period from 3000 BC lasting up to the 4th century AD.
 Artists were quite in demand and highly respected members of society in ancient Egypt.
 This is attributed to the fact that pictorial depiction was a very important aspect of the religious rites.
 Preservation of the likeliness was an important part of magic and funerary rituals as well.
 Pharaohs and noblemen were buried in highly embellished tombs.
 Paintings of gods, their family members, and slaves (to assist in their afterlife) were quite imperative.

 One of the distinct features of early Egyptian art is the strict adherence to rules and the use of stereotypes.
 In the depiction of gods, goddesses, and human beings the ancient Egyptian artist would stick to depicting the face in the profile, provide a frontal view of the shoulders, chest, and torso and paint both feet from the inside.
 Such a representation was requisite to preserve the true nature of the likeliness rather than an artistic impression of the person.
-Much emphasis was placed on the durability of art rather than the aesthetics.
-Egyptians believed that the soul's successful passage through afterlife depended much on preservation of the likeliness of the person.
+Much emphasis was placed on the durability of art rather than aesthetics.
+Egyptians believed that the soul’s successful passage through the afterlife depended much on the preservation of the likeliness of the person.

 Besides walls and rock surfaces, the early Egyptians creatively used papyrus to write and paint.
-Papyrus picture books and papyrus sheets with elaborate art work have been discovered by Egyptologists.
-Pots and earthenware found in tombs, temples and pyramids testify to the exceptional skill of Egyptians in creatively embellishing these articles.
+Papyrus picture books and papyrus sheets with elaborate artwork have been discovered by Egyptologists.
+Pots and earthenware found in tombs, temples, and pyramids testify to the exceptional skill of Egyptians in creatively embellishing these articles.
 Very often these pots held the internal organs of the person mummified or were used for ritual purposes.

 The use of stone characterized ancient Egyptian architecture.
 Limestone and granite were used extensively.
 Granite came from the stone quarries to the south of Egypt.
 Planning was a very important part.
 Ground plans and layouts were carefully prepared by the scribes.
 The use of gridlines is seen in these monument plans as discovered by Egyptologists and archeologists.
 The use of mortar was unknown.
 Hence the stones were carefully cut in the quarries to ensure that they fit well.
 Transportation was the next important task.
 When the Nile was in its inundation cycle, these massive stones were moved in ships built especially for the purpose.
 A huge labor force, often running into thousands of men, was employed to build the temples, tombs, pyramids, and palaces.
 Royal administrators planned the settlements of these laborers as well.
 Scribes kept account of the payments due to them and the wages were paid in grains, flax, and oil.
 Egyptian architects used an elaborate system of pulleys and levers to hoist the stones to form the desired structure.
-Once the basic structure was constructed, carving and decoration of the walls was initiated.
+Once the basic structure was constructed, carving and decoration of the walls were initiated.
 The construction of tombs and pyramids often lasted throughout the reign of the Pharaoh.
 Priests were also part of the teams that were formed for construction since they were responsible for casting propitiation spells and overseeing the carving and painting of the walls.
-The Great Pyramid of Giza, the Sphinx, the Luxor Temple Complex, the Temple Complex of Karnak and the Temple of Horus at Edfu are among the architectural marvels that attract hundreds of thousands of visitors every year.
+The Great Pyramid of Giza, the Sphinx, the Luxor Temple Complex, the Temple Complex of Karnak, and the Temple of Horus at Edfu are among the architectural marvels that attract hundreds of thousands of visitors every year.

 MapsofWorld Trivia :